Written by Calvin on December 06, 2011/Calvin's Corner

 2011 USA Cycling Race Mechanic Clinic

 Each year since 1987, I have taught at the Bill Woodul Race Mechanics Clinic, hosted by USA Cycling.
 Bill was a former USAC Equipment manager.
-We lost Bill to cancer in1996, but it was this man who created the clinic as a place to share experiece and knowledge with newer mechanics.
+We lost Bill to cancer in1996, but it was this man who created the clinic as a place to share experience and knowledge with newer mechanics.

 The time at these clinics is split between small group session and large group presentations.
 The clinic size is limited so session size is manageable.
 Students come from all over the USA, and outside the USA.
-Personally, I love it we get the SoCal mech’s and it snows.
+Personally, I love it when we get the SoCal mech’s and it snows.

 The wheel change sessions are always fun, and sometimes we end up with a little bleeding.
 Like a tango, it takes two for this dance to work well, and we also teach how the rider should behave during the change.